-Employee Inclusion, Equality, and Diversity
+Employee Inclusion, Equity, and Diversity

-CommScope strives to create an inclusive environment that draws upon the strength of the diversity within our workforce to exceed the expectations of all our partners and stakeholders.
-CommScope's global workforce comprises individuals of many races, cultures, backgrounds, geographies and experiences.
-Diversity is something we take pride in and work constantly to support.
-We know diversity makes us stronger and helps to further grow our company and create fully inclusive teams.
-CommScope has continued to strengthen the global Diversity & Inclusion Business Network that was established in 2020, providing employees with opportunities to network, learn and lead, grow their careers and support their communities.
-We focus not only on diversity but also equality in the workplace.
+CommScope strives to create an inclusive environment that draws upon the strength of our diverse workforce to exceed the expectations of all our partners and stakeholders.
+CommScope's global workforce is comprised of individuals of many races, cultures, backgrounds, geographies and experiences.
+We focus on ensuring equity in the workplace and take pride in our diverse workforce and inclusive culture for which we diligently strive to uphold.
+The results of our focused efforts on diversity, equity and inclusion make us stronger and pave a path for innovation, which drives business differentiation, talent engagement and retention.
+CommScope has also continued to strengthen the global Diversity & Inclusion Business Network that was established in 2020, providing over 1,600 employees with targeted opportunities to network, learn and lead, grow their careers and support their communities.
+In February 2022, our chief executive officer signed the CEO Pledge for the CEO Action for Diversity & Inclusion and committed to a set of actions.
+This is the largest CEOdriven business commitment to advance diversity and inclusion in the workplace-a commitment that recognizes diversity and inclusion is not a competitive issue but a societal issue.